The Assassination Bureau: Plot

 Next, in Vienna the couple watch a military parade.
 A man behind them pulls a pistol, but he is trying to assassinate the Archduke of Ruthenia who is watching the parade from a balcony opposite.
 Dragomiloff remarks to Miss Winter that had the "Bureau" undertaken this Job the Archduke would not have survived.
 Dragomiloff and Miss Winter go to a restaurant where assassin General von Pinck serves them a black pudding with a bomb inside.
 Dragomiloff recognizes him and throws the pudding back at him.
 In the resulting confusion, the pudding lands on the archduke's table, killing him while von Pinck gets away.

 Dragomiloff travels to Venice to contact assassin Cesare Spado, who is his friend, but Spado has just been poisoned by his wife and her gondoliere lover Angelo.
 She knows all about the Bureau, seemingly poisons Dragomiloff and calls Lord Bostwick and Baron Muntzof to Venice to collect the reward.
 Dragomiloff escapes again, kills Angelo and rescues Miss Winter first from a bomb, then from Bostwick and the assassins.
 Mrs. Spado is killed when she foolishly tries to blackmail Bostwick and Von Pinck; von Pinck kills her with a Luger pistol.

 By now, Miss Winter considers Dragomiloff redeemed.
 They learn that the archduke's death in Vienna has caused an international crisis and that the leaders of Europe are having a conference at a castle near Linz.
 Bostwick plans to kill them there, plunging Europe into war.
-He and the surving members of the Bureau have already secretly bought stocks in arms companies and seek to make the "biggest killing" of them all.
+He and the surviving members of the Bureau have already secretly bought stocks in arms companies and seek to make the "biggest killing" of them all.

 General von Pinck has commandeered a Zeppelin to drop a bomb on the castle.
 Using a stolen uniform, Dragomiloff gets on board-he exploits General von Pinck's one weakness-a sword duel to the death!
 He wins the duel and sabotages the aircraft so that it crashes, killing Lord Bostwick and the remaining assassins, while Dragomiloff floats safely to Earth with a hydrogen balloon.
 Miss Winter, who was held up at the border, arrives to tell everyone to evacuate-but arrives to see Dragomiloff decorated by the Heads of States whom he has just saved.